Who Must Receive Notice

 The court may order a person who intentionally fails to provide notice of a hearing as required by this section, or who knowingly makes a false claim that the person did not receive notice of a hearing, to pay damages, including reasonable attorney fees and costs, incurred as a result of such unreasonable conduct.

-A.R.S. § 14-5405(D)Arizona backs up these notice requirements with real consequences.
-Anyone who intentionally skips required notice or lies about not receiving it can be ordered to pay damages, including attorney fees and costs.
-This provision discourages attempts to push through a conservatorship without giving affected parties a fair opportunity to respond.
+A.R.S. § 14-5405(D)Arizona backs up these rules with real consequences.
+Anyone who skips required notice or lies about not receiving it can be ordered to pay damages.
+As a result, affected parties get a fair chance to respond.